-submit (name=None, index=None, args)
+submit (name=None, index=None, value=None, args)

 Submits the form.
-If name is given, then also select that button (using index to disambiguate)".
+If name is given, then also select that button (using index or value to disambiguate)".

-Any extra keyword arguments are passed to the .get() or .post() method.
+Any extra keyword arguments are passed to the webtest.TestResponse.get() or webtest.
+TestResponse.post() method.